 Make intentional choices that will benefit your family long term.
 And if you don’t know what that choice is, it’s 100% okay to delay an important decision until you’ve had time to think about it, research it, talk about it, and pray about it.

 And, it’s also okay to make a temporary decision if the situation necessitates it.
-(Just be aware of what decisions cannot be undone, ex: what you put in your child’s body, such as food or medicine).
+(Just be aware of which decisions cannot be undone, ex: what you put in your child’s body, such as food or medicine).

 Don’t Wait Forever

 On the flip side, don’t get so caught up on making the best decision that you don’t make any decision at all.
 Sometimes, you just have to make a choice.

 “Those who fail to decide will have their choice made for them by circumstance.” – Unknown

 If you put off a decision too long, you may find that circumstances will dictate what happens next.
 In some cases, you may miss a deadline for a particular option, and therefore will lose that potential choice.

 The point is, don’t get so caught up in having to make the absolute best decision on the first try that you don’t make any decision at all.

 Not sure what decision is the right one for your family?
 Do your research.

 I already said this, but I’ll say it again.
 The best thing you can do for your family is to be well informed.
 Don’t assume that just because other people are doing it that it’s going to be a good decision for your family.
 Not every popular opinion/option is going to benefit your child or your family—or you.